 MBA programs are looking for candidates that express a clear vision of where they are headed in their careers.
 The more specific and well-conceived your plan, the greater the likelihood that you will stand out in the pool.

-The Bowdoin Career Planning Library offers a number of books that speak to both MBA programs and preparing for the GMAT.
-All books can be checked out by visiting the Career Planning Library on the first floor of Moulton Union.
+The Bowdoin Career Exploration and Development Library offers a number of books that speak to both MBA programs and preparing for the GMAT.
+All books can be checked out by visiting the Career Exploration and Development Library on the first floor of Moulton Union.
 Below is a sampling of the books available.

 To sign up for a testing date in your area and for more information about the GMAT test and MBA’s in general, please visit mba.com, the official site of the GMAT.
 Generally you will want to take the GMAT in the spring or summer of the year you plan to apply for admission.
 By doing so, you create flexibility to retake the exam if you do not achieve the score you anticipated during your first sitting.